At ShelterBox, we’re determined to help families affected by disaster or conflict.

 Disasters don’t stop

-Our work will never stop until we see a world where no family is left without shelter in the face of a devastating disaster or devastating conflict.
+Our work will never stop until we see a world where no one is left without shelter in the face of a devastating disaster or conflict.

 Have a look at some of the other countries in the world where families received ShelterBox shelter and essential aid.